Exercises for Winged Scapula

 Keep that knitted feeling now as you are exercising breathing in and out.
 This should not only stabilize the front of the body, but the upper back and scapula as well.

-Probably the best exercise to help strengthen and stabilize your postural muscles is the Serratus Anterior Cobra or Elbow Press.
+Probably the best exercise to help strengthen and stabilize your postural muscles including those that help with the winging scapula and the Serratus Anterior is the Cobra or Elbow Press as shown in the image above by Karen.

-Lying prone you would press into your elbows and forearms to lift your head, chest, and ribs up off the floor keeping your scapula (shoulder blades) wide on your back.
+Lying prone or on your stomach, inhale and press into your elbows and forearms to lift your head, chest, and ribs up off the floor feeling your shoulder blades move towards the spine without pinching, then exhale and push your elbows and forearms away as you round or flex your upper back moving your shoulder blades wide apart on your back.

 You can find this and several other exercises that work the muscles of the traps, rhomboids, lats, and serratus that stabilize the scapula here: